mhatzl/mantra-wiki/5-Requirements/5-REQ-trace.md

 **Example:**

-The trace spans all three lines of the `some_fn` function.
+The trace spans all four lines of the `some_fn` function, including the attribute macro.

 ```rust
 #[req(spanning_trace)]